OriginalUtkin/IPv6-prefix-generator/IPv6Gene/README.md

  or using files with specified depth distribution

-## Input parameters
+## Input arguments
 - `depth_distribution` - output (requested) depth distribution

-- `input` - seed prefix file which contains prefixes which will be added to binary trie
+- `input` - seed prefix file which contains prefixes which will be added to binary trie and will be used for generating new prefixes

-- `prefix_quantity` - number of prefixes that will be generating
+- `prefix_quantity` - number of prefixes after generating process in binary trie

 - `max_level` - specify max possible level for binary trie